NOVEMBER 8, 2016 GENERAL MUNICIPAL ELECTION

-Current City Council seats for Susan Rohan and Tim Herman will expire in November of 2014.
-Both incumbent members are eligible to run for one additional term of four (4) years.
+Current City Council seats for Mayor Carol Garcia, Councilmember Pauline Roccucci and Councilmember Bonnie Gore will expire in November of 2016.
+Two seats are considered "open" as Carol Garcia and Pauline Roccucci are not eligible to run due to term limits.
+Councilmember Bonnie Gore is an incumbent and is eligible to run for one additional term of four (4) years.

-In order to run for elective office, a candidate must be 18 years of age, a citizen of the United State, and a resident of the City of Roseville.
+In order to run for elective office, a candidate must be 18 years of age, a citizen of the United States, a registered voter, and a full-time resident of the City of Roseville.

 The office of the City Clerk will issue and accept nomination documents ONLY during this period of time and during regular business hours of Monday through Friday, 8:00 a.m. to 5:00 p.m.